Laboratory exercises (Digital Systems)

 - Lab two: general purpose I/O. Enhance an electronic Valentine's card to respond to button presses.

 - Lab three: interrupts.
-A program that uses interrupts to overlap computing a list of primes with printing it.
+Investigate a program that uses interrupts to overlap computing a list of primes with printing it.

 - Lab four: Phōs.
-An embedded operating systems that supports concurrent processes communicating by messages.
+Experiment with an embedded operating systems that supports concurrent processes communicating by messages.

 Other pages contain information about programming the micro:bit and using the Linux-hosted toolchain to compile programs.